dewiniaid/gs4-lich-scripts/Foreach.md

        until you are out of roundtime)

 ## Changelog

+### Version 0.10.4 (2019-06-20)
+  * Made multiple fixes to 'giveitem'.
+It should actually be recognized as a command again.
+  * Added a new 'fastinv'/'qinv' target, which is similar to 'inv' but skips the INV FULL step.
+This allows for slightly faster startup at the cost of being unable to check marked/registered status and being potentially unaware of the contents of containers that you have not previously LOOKed in.

 ### Version 0.10.3 (2019-06-13)
   * Overhauled Stormfront status bar updates.
 They should no longer significantly slow down the script.